threadexio/channels-rs/spec/PROTOCOL.md

 In any case, further communication should not be attempted.

+This document is the specification of the version `0xfd3f` of the protocol.
+That is the value the version field must have.

 ### Packet Length

 This field encodes the length of the entire packet in bytes from the start of the [Version field](#version) to the end of the [Payload](#payload).
 The value of this field is calculated by summing the length of  the header and the length of the payload.
 All packets must set this field equal to 8 or more.
 With 8 being the minimum size of any packet, assuming a zero-size payload.